About the office

 Growing up on the South Side of Chicago, Michelle Obama never imagined that she’d become First Lady of the United States.
 She never imagined that one day, she would inspire people all around the world and drive historic change.
 As the daughter of a city water-pump operator and a stay-at-home mom, girls like her aren’t supposed to do any of that.

-But Michelle Obama has spent her life challenging us to reconsider where that “supposed to” comes from — and who determines it.
 Her life shows us that you don’t have to look a certain way or act a certain way to fit in; you don’t have to make a lot of money or come from a certain group or class or faith in order to matter.
 Each of us can write our own story.
 And when we share those stories with one another, we can lift each other up along the way.

 That’s why, as an author, Michelle speaks candidly about her experiences as a wife, mother, Black woman, and First Lady of the United States, telling her story in a way that empowers others to see the beauty in their own.
 Through her advocacy work, she strives to help young people see the power of their voice and the boundless promise inside of them.
 Through film and television, she elevates stories and storytellers who have too often been ignored.
 And as a co-founder of a children’s nutrition company, she’s aiming to help raise a healthier generation of children.

 Through Higher Ground, which she co-founded with her husband in 2018, her work to share stories has won awards and accolades.
 Higher Ground’s first film, American Factory, won the Academy Award for Best Documentary in 2020, and Crip Camp was nominated in the same category a year later.
 She produced and stars in Waffles + Mochi, a show that teaches children about their food and cooking through an adventurous part-yeti, part-waffle tour guide.
 Higher Ground’s Ada Twist, Scientist and We The People each won a Children’s & Family Emmy Award.
 The Light We Carry Netflix special recently earned an Emmy nomination for Outstanding Hosted Nonfiction Series or Special.
+She executive produced Leave The World Behind, one of top ten most viewed films in Netflix history, Rustin for which Colman Domingo was nominated for an Academy Award for Best Actor and the popular Netflix docuseries The Later Daters that follows singles in their 50s, 60s, and 70s as they try for their second (or third, or fourth) chance at love.

 Hoping to reach new, diverse audiences, Michelle joined the world of podcasting with The Michelle Obama Podcast on Spotify and Michelle Obama: The Light Podcast on Audible.
 At its release in 2020, The Michelle Obama Podcast was the most successful original in Spotify history, bringing in more women listeners over 40 than any other podcast.
+Last year, along with her husband, she produced The Wonder of Stevie alongside Questlove, Stevie Wonder and Wesley Morris.